Brent oilfield: Air incidents involving workers

-On 31 July 1979, Dan Air fixed wing aircraft crashed attempting to take off from Sumburgh Airport.
+On 31 July 1979, a Dan Air fixed wing aircraft crashed attempting to take off from Sumburgh Airport.
 The flight was returning Brent Field workers to Aberdeen.
 There were 17 fatalities.
 The aircraft was an ex Aerolineas Argentinas HS 748 manufactured in 1962.
 The main cause was found to be a faulty gust lock.
 The co-pilot was found to have tranquillisers in his system.
 It is not known if he was in control as he had less than 100 hours on this type of aircraft.

 On 6 November 1986, a Boeing Vertol BV234 Chinook helicopter G-BWFC crashed on approach to Sumburgh airport.
 The flight was returning from the Brent Field.
 There were 45 fatalities and 2 survivors one of whom was the pilot.
 The cause was found to be faulty transmission, which caused the twin rotor blades to collide.

 On 25 July 1990, a Sikorsky S61-N helicopter G-BEWL crashed while attempting to land on Brent Spar.
 There were 6 fatalities including both pilots.
 The cause was found to be pilot error and design of the helideck.